Harmonix Finance

 | hakHYPE | Async queue | kHYPE |

-ERC-7540 standardizes asynchronous deposit and withdrawal flows at the contract level.
-This unlocks native cross-chain integrations — users will be able to deposit into haUSDC from any chain, using any asset, via supported aggregator platforms and mobile apps.
+Native cross-chain integrations sit on top of these standards — once a Superform-style aggregator integrates, users will be able to deposit into haUSDC from any chain with any asset, via supported aggregator platforms and mobile apps.
 No manual bridging.
-No extra steps.

 Smart Contract Integration